chicken coconut curry

 - Heat the remaining 1 tablespoon oil in the pot and add the onion and garlic.
 Cook, stirring often until the onions are starting to soften, 3 to 4 minutes.
 Stir in the remaining 1 tablespoons plus 2 teaspoons curry and cook, stirring until fragrant but not browned, 30 seconds to 1 minute.
 Add coconut milk, broth, potatoes, carrots, celery and the remaining ½ teaspoon salt and bring to a boil over high heat, stirring often.
 Reduce heat to medium-low to maintain a simmer and cook, stirring occasionally, until the potatoes and carrots are tender, 10 to 12 minutes.

 - Stir in the chicken and peas, increase heat to high, and continue cooking until the chicken is cooked through, about 5 minutes longer.
-Stir in cilantro and brown sugar.
+Stir in cilantro and maple syrup.